 Discussion

 Scientific and methodical investigation of herbal plants has become a potential source for the discovery of lead compounds of high therapeutic value in terms of analgesic activity.
 Ethno-pharmacological studies have become increasingly invaluable in the development of modalities for the management of pain and related disorders.
 Thus green pharmaceuticals have now received considerable attention and popularity in this area due to its availability, less side effects and economic feasibility compared to the orthodox medicine.
-In this study the ethanol extract of the Spilanthes paniculata leaves showed significant analgesic activity (p< 0.01) at a dose of 500 mg/kg body weight compared to standard indomethacin.
+In this study, the ethanol extract of the Spilanthes paniculata leaves showed significant analgesic activity (p< 0.01) at a dose of 500 mg/kg body weight compared to standard indomethacin.
 So the leaves of this plant can be used as an alternative analgesic medicine.

 Central nervous system (CNS) depressants are drugs that can be used to slow down brain activity.
 CNS depressants may be prescribed by a physician to treat anxiety, muscle tension, pain, insomnia, acute stress reactions, panic attacks, and seizure disorders.
 CNS depression often results from the use of depressant drugs such as alcohol, opioids, barbiturates, benzodiazepines, general anesthetics etc. Drug overdose is often caused by combining two or more depressant drugs, although overdose is certainly possible by consuming a large dose of one depressant drug.
 In this study the ethanol extrac of the Spilanthes paniculata leaves showed significant CNS depressant activity (p< 0.001) at a dose of 500 mg/kg body weight compared to standard diazepam.
 So the leaves of this plant can be used as an alternative CNS depressant medicine.